DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 First, make sure that you have [node.js](https://nodejs.org/en/download/) installed.

-Next, if you don't have [Bower](https://bower.io/) yet, install it globally with the following command:
+Next, install [Bower](https://bower.io/) globally with the following command if you don't already have it:

 ```
 npm install -g bower